 Wouldn't it be convenient if you could buy a tiny house kit at your local hardware store?
 Well, you can, if you live near 84 Lumber.
 The national home improvement retailer recently launched a line of tiny houses on wheels that you could either build yourself or buy move-in ready.
-Currently, three models are available.
+Currently, four models are available:

-- The Roving is a rustic inspired dwelling with 154 square feet of living space
+- The Roving is a rustically inspired dwelling with 154 square feet of living space.

 - The Shonsie is a modern cottage with 160 square feet of interior space and a picturesque front porch.

-For the budgeted minded, 84 Lumber offers two different DIY options.
+For the budget minded, 84 Lumber offers two different DIY options.

-The first is the semi-DIY package.
-84 Lumber does all of the heavy construction that newbie builders find intimidating like framing.
+First is the semi-DIY package.
+84 Lumber does all of the heavy construction that newbie builders find intimidating like framing the structure.
 That means you can get crackalackin on the fun DIY stuff, like creating a feature wall.
-More on that in a few seconds.
-Prices start at $19,884.

 Each semi-DIY package comes with the following:

-- The architectural blueprints and a materials list for finishing touches you can DIY like The Roving's reclaimed wood wall or The Shonsie's blue epoxy floor.
-FYI, all materials are available at 84 Lumber.
+- The architectural blueprints including a materials list for finishing touches you can DIY.
+So that you know, all materials are available at 84 Lumber.